ckane/ckane-dotconfig-nvim/README.md

 The configs provided here use Copilot by default, but there are some examples for using Azure OpenAI instead that can be utilized for further customization.

+## LazyExtras

+The `lazyvim.json` in the root of this repository is the configuration file for `LazyExtras` and should populate that with some useful plugins I have hand-selected.